UtrechtUniversity/ricgraph/website/pilot-project-open-ricgraph-demo-server.md

 # Pilot project Open Ricgraph demo server

-> The Open Ricgraph demo server is now available for anyone to use.
+> Anyone can use and explore Ricgraph with research information of
+> several universities in the Netherlands.
-> You can access it via
+> Access it via
 > [https://explorer.ricgraph.eu](https://explorer.ricgraph.eu).

+This page tells more about
+the Pilot project Open Ricgraph demo server.

 ## Aim of the pilot project
 The aim of the pilot project is to demonstrate how Ricgraph